 “The Gambler” by Kenny Rogers

 Kenny Rogers used gambling as a metaphor for using wisdom when dealing with problems in life.
 Just as you need to know when to stop gambling when you’ve got plenty of money, you need to know when to step away from certain situations.
 This song charted at 16 in the US and 22 in the UK.

-Related: Find this song on our list of top country karaoke songs.
+Related: top country karaoke songs.

 This song’s lyrics don’t make much sense, but that’s because they’re not supposed to.
 It’s about a ‘Manic Mechanic’ who’s a little bit crazy because he’s spent so much time working on cars.
 This song was based on a friend of the band’s who was a mechanic and was definitely manic!

-Me and the Farmer – The Housemartins
+“Me and the Farmer” by The Housemartins